Standard Terms & Conditions (The “Conditions”)

 1.1 No contract shall subsist between Paiger Limited (Paiger) and the Customer until the earlier of the Customer completing a Paiger Limited order form or the Customer first using the software provided by Paiger Limited, (the “Services”).
 The Customer is defined as the organisation, corporate body or other party completing a Paiger order form and subsequently pays the charges due to Paiger.

-1.2 The contract between Paiger Limited and the Customer (the “Contract”) shall comprise the completed order Form (either paper or online sign up via the Paiger Limited website), these Conditions and other appendices attached to these Conditions.
+1.2 The contract between Paiger Limited and the Customer (the “Contract”) shall comprise the completed order Form (either paper or online sign up via the Paiger Limited website), and these Conditions.
 This is to the exclusion of all other terms and conditions (including any terms or conditions which the Customer purports to apply under any purchase order, confirmation of order or other document).

 1.3 The Services shall comprise all of the functionality provided to the Customer via the Paiger website from time to time.

 The term of the Contract shall be the period stated on the Client Order Form as indicated by the Contract Start and End Date (the “Term”) and subject to the termination and renewal provisions in section 10 “Termination & Renewal”

 3 OBLIGATIONS OF PAIGER & THE CUSTOMER